How to use NextJS with Apollo

 Here’s how you should fetch your data from your Apollo GraphQL API :

-• For a standard component (client side rendered page) : go with the useQuery hook
+- For a standard component (client side rendered page) : go with the

-• For a static page : use a minimal graphQL client such as graphql-request and make a simple request in getStaticPaths and getStaticProps.
+hook - For a static page : use a minimal graphQL client such as

 See ya 𓁚